Microsoft and Canonical Make Custom Linux Kernel - Slashdot

 The article mentions several benefits over the generic Linux kernel for Azure

 Does it provide necessary features?
-(Score:1)
+(Score:2, Funny)

 Such as native hooks for telemetry?